 Veemon must've known exactly what she was thinking, because he peeked around a corner and responded, "Jun, you know that it's against Green Room rules to digivolve without any good reason, such as-"

 "Yeah, yeah, I know, such as sudden digimon attack or lives in danger."
 She finished for him with a sour look on her face.
 "I hope you're satisfied when I break my back."

 "Well, I guess that would be an emergency," Veemon said thoughtfully, "So I could digivolve and fly you to the hospital if you wanted."

 "You're welcome."
 He said, disappearing around the corner once again.

 Jun rolled her eyes and waited for Davis to return.
-She could always use the helpless sister card to make him carry her bag.
+She could always play the helpless sister card to get him to carry this monstrosity.